clemson-cal/sailfish/devel.md

         right" and do the global reduction on the card every time step, or (b) "play games" and use a fixed a_max based on knowledge of the distribution over time of computed a_max values.
+- [ ] Workflow improvements
+      - Store command line flags in the checkpoint so they are restored
+      - Give the problem an optional end time so if none is given the code doesn't just run forever